 The neutral runner, on the other hand, needs neutral running trainers.
 Because one’s running stance is considered ideal, there is nothing to correct.
 If the runner is still building muscle strength, then some cushioning or support can provide comfort.
 However, some runners of this type who prefer the feel of more ground contact can go for natural running shoes.

-Meanwhile, the underpronator or supinator, who is most susceptible to shock-related injuries can benefit from cushioned running shoes.
-They are neutral running shoes with just more cushioning.
+Meanwhile, the underpronator or supinator, who is most susceptible to shock-related injuries, can benefit from cushioned running shoes.
+They are neutral running shoes, just with more cushioning.

 What Are Stability Running Shoes and How Do They Work?